Nabadwip Vidyasagar College: Historical Context

 Nabadwip, formerly known as Navadweep, is located on the western bank of the Bhagirathi River, opposite the confluence of the Jalangi and Bhagirathi rivers.
 Approximately 70 miles north of Calcutta, Nabadwip was a bustling city and a hub of Hindu learning in the 15th and 16th centuries.
 The city was teeming with intellectual activity, with numerous colleges (Toles) on every street, each hosting hundreds or even thousands of students.

 The city was renowned for its literary tournaments and discussions, which took place daily at every ghat.
 Students were easily identifiable by the books they carried, which served as their badges of honor.
 Among the city's most distinguished scholars were Vasudeva Sarvabhuman and his disciple Raghunath Siromani Bhattacharya, who developed Nyaya Philosophy and established a Nyaya College in Nabadwip.

 Nabadwip is also the birthplace of Krishnananda Agamabagisha, author of Brihat Tantrasara, and Sri Chaitanya Deva (1486-1533), a cultural mediator and spiritual saint who established a Tole at Mukunda Sanjay's house.
 The Vidya Samaj of Nabadwip honored Sri Chaitanya Deva with the title "Vidyasagar".

 Krishnachandra Roy (1710-1782) made significant contributions to promoting Sanskrit learning in Nabadwip by establishing many Sanskrit schools and providing financial support for foreign students studying Sanskrit.
 His wife, Rani Bhabani, was also a patron of Sanskrit culture in Bengal.
 Reverend James Long once referred to Nabadwip as the "Oxford of the Orient".

 Nabadwip Vidyasagar College is located in this historically rich area.
 During World War II, many intellectuals from Calcutta sought refuge in Nabadwip following Japan's bombardment of Calcutta.
 As a result, two branches of Calcutta Vidyasagar College were established, one in Suri, Birbhum, and the other in Nabadwip.

 Nabadwip Vidyasagar College began its journey on March 5, 1942.
 Initially, it operated from Nabadwip Hindu School and functioned as a branch of Calcutta Vidyasagar College until 1948.

 Under the guidance of Prof. Madhab Das Chakraborty from Calcutta Vidyasagar College, Nabadwip Vidyasagar College began its journey.
 The college gained independent status, a full-fledged governing body, and permanent affiliation from Calcutta University on 10 September 1948 under the leadership of Principal Prof. J.K.
 Chowdhury.

 Departments

-Under-graduate
+Undergraduate programmes

-At present the college imparts education in as many as Seventeen honours courses and three customary general courses.
+The college offers undergraduate instruction in eighteen major subjects, along with several minor courses, across the Arts, Commerce, and Science streams.